-Azure Speech Service does not require WAV format only, it can support MP4, MP3 also, but you need to install another third party tool called gstreamer, it will have troubles setting up, so I would recommend using WAV.
+Azure Speech Service does not require WAV format only, it can support MP4, MP3 also, but you need to install another third-party tool called gstreamer, it will have trouble setting up, so I would recommend using WAV.

 Create Azure Speech Service

-Choose a region close to your location in order to reduce network latency, in my case it's East Asia.
+Choose a region close to your location to reduce network latency, in my case it's East Asia.
 You can configure other details as you like.

 After your Speech Service is created.
 Go to "Keys and Endpoint" blade, then copy either key.
-We will use the key and region information for setup Azure Speech CLI in next step.
+We will use the key and region information for setting up Azure Speech CLI in the next step.

 Install and Configure Azure Speech CLI

 Azure Speech CLI is written in .NET as a global tool.
-So you have to install .NET 3.1 from https://dotnet.microsoft.com/en-us/ first.
+So, you must install .NET 3.1 from https://dotnet.microsoft.com/en-us/ first.
 Microsoft may update to .NET 6.0 later.